xlladdins/xll/docs/Excel4MacrosE-G.md

 **FREAD**(**file\_num, num\_chars**)

-File\_num    is the unique ID number of the file you want to read data from.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique ID number of the file you want to read data from.
 File\_num is returned by a previously executed FOPEN function.
 If file\_num is not valid, FREAD returns the \#VALUE\! error value.

-Num\_chars    specifies how many bytes to read from the file.
+Num\_chars&nbsp;&nbsp;&nbsp;&nbsp;specifies how many bytes to read from the file.
 FREAD can read up to 255 bytes at a time.

 **Example**